 - Make sure that your child keeps a book in their blazer pocket

 - Read an article from a newspaper (or online news feed) to your child and ask them for their opinions

 - Take your child to the local library (or library bus) and choose books together.

-If you have a suggestion for a book you'd like to see stocked in the library, contact Miss Robinson on Teams or use the form below:
+If you have a suggestion for a book you'd like to see stocked in the library speak to Miss Robinson in person in the library at break or lunch, or use the form below: